 Two of my favorite things to study and discuss are The Bible and Star Wars!
 My mom first shared the gospel with me when I was three years old — right before my fourth birthday.
 Right around the same time my parents took my sister and I to see Star Wars (now known as “Episode … Continue reading Yoda & Paul: To What Does Fear Lead?

 The problem of evil (pain or suffering) is probably the number one argument against the existence of God.
-While it is definitely not a problem that can be answered quickly and simply, I’d like to offer some short, rapid-fire responses that can be used to begin a deeper discussion: Free will – Freedom is a … Continue reading God & Evil: A Rapid-Fire Response
+While it is definitely not a problem that can be answered quickly and simply, I’d like to offer 18 short, rapid-fire responses that can be used to begin deeper discussions about why God allows evil: 1) Free … Continue reading 18 Rapid-Fire Responses to the Problem of Evil